Buying A Home

-Mortgage Insurance: There is mortgage life insurance, which is designed to protect the repayment of a mortgage if anything were to happen to you.
+Mortgage Insurance: Mortgage life insurance is designed to protect the repayment of a mortgage if anything were to happen to you.
 There is also mortgage loan insurance if your down payment is less than 20% of the total house cost.
 Premiums for this type of insurance range from 0.5% to 3% and increase if you are self-employed.

-Title Insurance: Title insurance is a one-time-fee that provides protection from losses related to the properties title or ownership.
+Title Insurance: Title insurance is a one-time fee that protects from losses related to the property's title or ownership.
 Learn more about what it is in this blog post.

 Property Taxes: The cost for property taxes is expressed as a dollar rate for every $1,000 estimated to be the market value of your property.

-Maintenance and Energy Costs: Potentially your largest ongoing homeowner expense, these costs include lawn care/ yard work, professional services, additions/upgrades and the cost of keeping the house running year-round.
+Maintenance and Energy Costs: Potentially your most considerable ongoing homeowner expense, these costs include lawn care/ yard work, professional services, additions/upgrades and the cost of keeping the house running year-round.
 You can use our monthly home budget planner to help map out all of these costs.